 Ohio Technical College may provide students with access to the Internet.
 The College will not be responsible for any damages incurred by the user stemming from their use of the Internet and will not be liable for any damages by one of its users to someone via the Internet.
-Student access to the Internet will be available in the Resource Center or Computer Labs located on both campuses, or via student Wi-Fi.
+Student access to the Internet will be available in the Resource Center or Computer Labs, or via student Wi-Fi.